Orbán Bans LGBTIQ+ Marches

-Hungary's Anti-LGBTQIA
+Hungary's Anti-LGBTIQ+

 PROPAGANDA LAW

-In 2023, 16 Member States, the European Parliament and the European Commission joined forces to bring this law to the EU Court of Justice - making this the largest human rights case in the history of the EU.
-On November 19, judges at the Court will hear the case for the first time
+In 2023, 16 Member States, the European Parliament and the European Commission joined forces to bring this law to the EU Court of Justice, making this the largest human rights case in the history of the EU.

 A ruling is expected in autumn 2025.

-Sixteen countries are participating in the lawsuit:
+Countries participating in the lawsuit

 What's